Olliehub/alx_python/python-more_data_structures/README.md

 Initial matrix should not be modified
 You are not allowed to import any module
 You are allowed to use regular loops, map, etc.

+Task 1: Present in both
+Write a function that returns a set of common elements in two sets.

+Prototype: def common_elements(set_1, set_2):
+You are not allowed to import any module